UPPS 01.04.27 - Intellectual Property: Ownership and Use of Copyrighted Works

 Administrative heads (e.g., director of the School of Music, dean of Students, director of Auxiliary Services, etc.) must fulfill the terms and conditions of applicable licensing agreements, including any recordkeeping or reporting requirements.

-– Equipment capable of reproducing copyrighted works is available to faculty, staff, and students in publicly-accessible areas throughout the university.
+Reproduction Equipment – Equipment capable of reproducing copyrighted works is available to faculty, staff, and students in publicly-accessible areas throughout the university.
 A notice of copyright must be posted in close proximity to all such self-service equipment or at the point of electronic access where reproduction takes place.
 The department responsible for the equipment is also responsible for posting the appropriate notice.
 This notice should also be posted where appropriate in an online environment.
 Examples of reproduction equipment are:

 analog and digital recorders (e.g., tape, CD, and DVD recorders) scanners; and

-Technology Resources and the Office of Audits and Analysis may conduct audits of individual users, departments, and the university as a whole to document compliance with copyright law and software licensing agreements.
+IT Business Operations and the Office of Audits and Analysis may conduct audits of individual users, departments, and the university as a whole to document compliance with copyright law and software licensing agreements.
 Under federal law, violations can result in significant civil and criminal penalties.

 Specific responsibilities of individual faculty, staff, and students regarding use of computer software are more fully described in Appropriate Use of Computer Software.